React SPA hosting

 What breaks on refresh

-Your build usually only has index.html plus bundled assets, so the host returns 404 before React can boot.
+Your React build usually has index.html plus hashed assets, so the server returns 404 before React Router has a chance to read the URL.

-GET /about 404 (Not Found)Typical static host behavior
+GET /settings 404 (Not Found)Typical static host behavior

 How DeployPages fixes it

-DeployPages applies an edge fallback for missing routes and serves index.html instead of a hard 404.
+DeployPages applies an SPA fallback for missing document routes and serves index.html instead of a hard 404.

 Why teams use this